NSW National Parks and Wildlife Service play an essential role in the conservation of our state’s biodiversity.

 How NSW National Parks protects biodiversity

 Today, we’re at risk of losing nearly 1000 of our state’s native animals and plants.
-That’s why the NSW Government established Saving our Species (SoS).
-Saving our Species is the main threatened species conservation program in NSW.
-It’s also the biggest conservation commitment ever made in NSW.
+That’s why the NSW Government established Saving our Species.
+It's the main threatened species conservation program in the state, and the biggest conservation commitment ever made in NSW.

 Invasive species threaten biodiversity in NSW national parks.
 In NSW, weeds and pest animals have been identified as the next biggest threat to Australian native plants and Australian animals after land clearing.